casual-game-engine/casual-game-engine.github.io/implementation.md

 world entities.
 Actually everything is an entity, be it, for instance, a tank, an alien, a lava pit, a weapon decal or whatever else entity you want to specify.

-WARNING: You need base programming knowledge in order to proceed!
-Please refer to the official AngelScript documentation in order to get to know how the base language works.
+<b>WARNING:</b> You need base programming knowledge in order to proceed!
+Please refer to the official
+<a href="https://www.angelcode.com/angelscript/sdk/docs/manual/index.html">AngelScript documentation</a> in order to get to know how the base language works.

 An entity is implementing the IScriptedEntity interface, which looks like follows:
 ```angelscript